PEI Broadband Fund for Residents Frequently Asked Questions (FAQ)

 - Hard copy applications can be requested by contacting Innovation PEI here.

-14. Can an applicant contact more than one vendor to receive advice?
+19. Can I contact more than one vendor to receive advice?

 - Yes, an applicant can contact more than one internet service provider and choose the best solution that works for them.

-- For information on internet service providers that may offer coverage in your area, please consult: www.princeedwardisland.ca/internetplan.
+- For information on internet service providers that may offer coverage in your area, please consult: Internet Plan.

-16. Can a client access other IPEI supports for the project?
+21. Can I access other IPEI supports for the project?

-- No, up to 100% funding is provided under the PEI Broadband Fund for Residents.
+- No, up to 100% funding is provided under the PEIBF for Residents.

-- Previous recipients of the PEI Broadband Residential Pilot who received the maximum contribution are not eligible.
-If your service speed has significantly changed, please make an inquiry here.
+- Civic addresses that previously received the maximum contribution from the PEI Broadband Residential Pilot are not eligible.
+If your service speed has significantly changed, please make an inquiry here or contact your service provider to discuss solutions.

 - Any permit requirements are the sole responsibility of the applicant or contractor.